canonical/spread/README.md

 ## Reexecuting

-Reproduce an error could be a very boring experience, and Spread has a way to simplify that process by reexecuting the jobs as many times is desired until the jobs fails.
+Reproduce an error could be a very boring experience, and Spread has a way to simplify that process by reexecuting the tasks as many times is desired until the task fails.

-To do that there are two options `-retries`, and `-stop-on-fail` which are used to determine the number of time to reexecute a job and if those executions have to be stoped when the job has failed.
+To do that there are two options `-retries`, and `-stop-on-fail` which are used to determine the number of time to reexecute a task and if those executions have to be stoped when the task has failed.

 The `-retries` option receives an integer which indicates the number of retries to do, being 0 the default value, and -1 can be used to reexecute indefinitely.

-All the jobs listed to be executed will be reexercuted following the same conditions.
+All the tasks listed to be executed will be reexercuted following the same conditions.